Ry645/setupGitInstructions/README.md

+## Introduction
-start the git tutorial in installingAndConfiguringGit.txt to see visual examples, open .\exampleImages\
+Start the git tutorial in .\installingAndConfiguringGit.md
+To see visual examples, open .\exampleImages\
-for a refresher on uploading a repo to GitHub, look at workingWithGitHubRepository.txt
+For a refresher on uploading a repo to GitHub, look at workingWithGitHubRepository.txt